 Record: Ari Neuman and Oz Guterman, “Schools and emotional and behavioral problems: A comparison of school-going and homeschooled children.”
 The Journal of Educational Research (2016): 1-8.
 [Abstract]

-Summary: Neuman is senior lecturer of education at Western Galilee College, in Akko, Israel, and Guterman is a professor in the Department of Human Resources at the same university.
+Summary: Neuman is senior lecturer of education at Western Galilee College, in Akko, Israel, and Guterman is senior lecturer in the Department of Human Resources at the same university.
 In this article they compare the emotional and behavioral problems, depression, and attachment security of school-going and homeschooled children in Israel.

 The authors begin with a literature review examining the impact of school attendance on children’s well-being.
 For example, aspects of schooling such as exam stress, bullying, and social rejection all contribute to emotional and behavioral problems in children.
 Homeschooling children on the other hand are frequently criticized for not having adequate exposure to their peer groups.
 Therefore, Guterman and Neuman seek to investigate whether students in one of these groups have more social and emotional problems.